drangovski/billtray/README.md

-# Billtray - A household expenses management system
+# Billtray - Household expenses management system

 Billtray is my personal project for tracking my expenses as a tenant.
 I wanted to expand my Django skills and in the same time I was tired from using spreadsheets for my monthly expenses calculations, so that's why I came up with the idea of building Billtray.